UEFA Men's Player of the Year: Virgil van Dijk pips Cristiano Ronaldo & Lionel Messi for European award | Goal.com

 "I had to work hard at every step along the way and I'm happy to have done that.
 I'm happy to receive this trophy - it's a credit to everyone I've worked alongside."

-Liverpool also scooped two of the four positional awards, with Van Dijk named best defender ahead of team-mate Trent Alexander-Arnold and new Juventus signing Matthijs de Ligt.
+Liverpool also scooped two of the four positional awards, with Van Dijk named best defender ahead of club-mate Trent Alexander-Arnold and new Juventus signing Matthijs de Ligt.

 Alisson Becker won the goalkeeper award, beating Tottenham's Hugo Lloris and Marc-Andre ter Stegen of Barcelona.